pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 mbf64 can be used with sccz80.

-## IEEE 32 bit library
+## `-lmath32` - (IEEE 32 bit library)

-The IEEE 32 bit provides a 32 bit float format that is mostly compliant with IEEE754.
-The library can be used with both sccz80 and sdcc using the following options:
+The IEEE 32 bit provides a 32 bit float format that is mostly compliant with IEEE-754.
+The library can be used with both sccz80 and zsdcc using the following options:

 `-fp-mode=ieee -lmath32 -pragma-define:CLIB_32BIT_FLOAT=1`

+or to link the fast multiply for z80:

+`-fp-mode=ieee -lmath32_fast -pragma-define:CLIB_32BIT_FLOAT=1`

+math32 supports the z180 and ZX Spectrum Next hardware multiply instructions, providing accelerated performance for these platforms.
+The z80 CPU is also supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.

-At present the higher level functions (trigonometric, exp, pow) use inaccurate series coefficients and the results are not particularly accurate.
+The intrinsic functions are written in assembler.
+The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Hi-Tech C Floating point library, and the Cephes Math Library.

 More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32)